getodk/central-backend/docs/api.md

 Here major and breaking changes to the API are listed by version.

+### ODK Central v1.2

+ODK Central v1.2 adds submission editing, review states, and commenting.

+**Added**:

+* `POST /projects/…/submission` now accepts ecosystem-compatible submission updates over OpenRosa, using the `deprecatedID`.
+* REST-friendly submission updates by `PUT`ing XML directly to the submission resource path.
+* `GET /projects/…/forms/…/submissions/…/edit` will now redirect the authenticated user (after some thought) to an Enketo-powered webform for editing the submission.
+* There is now a subresource `/projects/…/forms/…/submissions/…/versions` to get all versions of a submission, and details about each one, including submitted media files.
+* There is now a subresource `/projects/…/forms/…/submissions/…/comments` which allows very simple comment creation (`POST`) and listing (`GET`) on a submission.
+* Submissions now have a `reviewState` property which can be updated via `PATCH /projects/…/forms/…/submissions`.

+* You can now provide `X-Action-Notes` on any API request that might generate audit logs, to leave a note on those log entries.
+* `GET /projects/…/forms/…/submissions/…/audits` will return just audit logs pertaining to that submission.
+* OData queries may now request `?expand=*` to request all nested data structures inline.
+Only `*` is accepted.
+* Submissions now have an `instanceName` field which reflects the `<instanceName/>` tag on the submitted XML.
+* The REST submission endpoint now accepts optional `?deviceID=` just like the OpenRosa submission endpoint.

+**Changed**:

+* Date and Boolean OData types are now given as date and boolean rather than text.
+* Broke Forms and Submissions section apart into two below.
+This may break some links.

 ### ODK Central v1.1

 ODK Central v1.1 adds minor new features to the API.